 All parade entries must complete an Entry Form by Monday, November 18.
 Entry Forms are available on-line at http://colbornelegion.org/ or contact Tracy Loveless, Parade Chair, email@example.com or phone 905.355.3488.

 Please remember: there is only one Santa Claus in the Colborne parade, and he has his very own float at the end of the parade.
 The Colborne-Cramahe Santa Claus Parade is organized under the umbrella of the Colborne Legion.

-The monthly eight-ball pool tournament will be held Sunday, Apr.
-28. There are cash prizes to be won for first-, second- and third-place finalists.
+The monthly pool tournament is the last Sunday in November, Nov.
+24. There are cash prizes to be won for first-, second- and third-place finalists.
 Sign in at 11:30 a.m. for the random pairing of partners.
 Registration is $7 per person.
 A lunch is available for $3.
 Play begins at 12 noon on the two pool tables in the club room.
 For more information or to pre-register, call Bill Lutton at 613.475.6480 or e-mail him at firstname.lastname@example.org .

 It’s Frugal Friday every Friday in our clubroom.
 Regular beer and liquor becomes $3 each after 4 p.m. until closing at 10 p.m..
 End the week on a frugal note with friends new and old.
 Arrive an hour early for one of our twice-monthly dinners and enjoy the savings!
 There’s free high-speed Internet connection service at the Colborne Legion!
 Our club room is open seven days a week at 1 p.m..